JBGruber/rollama/README.md

 ### Installation of Ollama through Docker

-The advantage of running things through Docker is that the application is isolated from the rest of your system, behvaes the same on different systems, and is easy to download and update.
+The advantage of running things through Docker is that the application is isolated from the rest of your system, behaves the same on different systems, and is easy to download and update.
 You can also get a nice web interface.
 After making sure [Docker](https://docs.docker.com/desktop/) is installed, you can simply use the Docker Compose file from [this